 The goal is to complete this rep-drop workout using the same set of dumbbells the entire time.
 That said, you can always start with a heavier set of dumbbells and drop down to a lighter set of dumbbells as your upper body fatigues.

-Follow along with the guided upper body workout for women on YouTube at the top of this post, led by personal trainer Lindsey Bomgren.
+Follow along with the guided Upper Body Workout video on YouTube, led by certified personal trainer, Lindsey Bomgren.

 Or you can work off the five best upper body exercises below at your own pace.
 Note, this video does not include a warm up but here’s a great upper body warm up routine.